-- 2.1.2.5 The following are key initiatives that the Indian government has taken to improve distribution: - a.
-Restructured Accelerated Power Development & Reforms Programme (R-APDRP): This programme focuses on actual, demonstrable performance in terms of sustained loss reduction.
+- b.
+Development of National Power Grid: The National Grid is expected to facilitate the optimal utilization of electricity and also make scheduled/ unscheduled exchange of power between such regions possible. - 2.1.2.4 Distribution of electricity in India is largely operated by states, with only 5-7% being distributed by private players.
+One of the major problems in this segment is high Aggregate Technical & Commercial (AT&C) losses, which continue to be around 26% against the global average of 10-15% in 2010-119. - 2.1.2.5 The following are some of the key initiatives that the Indian government has taken to improve distribution: - Restructured Accelerated Power Development & Reforms Programme (R-APDRP): This programme focuses on actual, demonstrable performance in terms of sustained loss reduction.
 It aims to establish reliable and automated systems for sustained collection of accurate base line data.
-It also adopts IT in areas of energy accounting before implementing distribution-strengthening projects, consumer attitude surveys, etc. - b.
+It also adopts IT in areas of energy accounting before implementing distributionstrengthening projects, consumer attitude surveys, etc. - b.
 Franchise Model: Distribution companies have been recommended to give urban areas with high losses to private parties on input based franchisee.
-In this model the purchase of power is primarily at a pre-determined rate, i.e., the input rate from the licensee, thus significantly removing the uncertainty linked to high power procurement costs. - c.
+In this model, the purchase of power is primarily at a pre-determined rate, i.e., the input rate from the licensee, thus significantly removing the uncertainty linked to high power procurement costs. - c.
 Rajiv Gandhi Grameen Vidyutikaran Yojana (RGGVY): This scheme aims at providing access to all rural households and villages.
 In addition, it intends to provide electricity connection to Below Poverty Line (BPL) families, free of charge.
-As on 15 April, 2012, a total of ₹28,169 crores have been released under this scheme. - 2.1.2.6 The lack of adequate T&D infrastructure and the need to modernise the existing infrastructure calls for significant funding in this sub-sector.
+As on 28 February, 2013, a total of ₹ 28,827 crore (US\$ 5.8 billion) have been released under this scheme.

+2.1.2.6 The lack of adequate T&D infrastructure and the need to modernise the existing infrastructure calls for significant funding in this sub-sector.
 Financial institutions such as the Power Finance Corporation (PFC) and Rural Electrification Corporation (REC) have been instrumental in providing funds for T&D projects.

-Figure 2.5: Investment Planned on Transmission &Distribution Systems (₹ '000 crores)
+Figure 2.5: Investment Planned on Transmission & Distribution Systems (₹ '000 crore)